klaidliadon/umbrella-content/en/operations/sexual-assault/beginner/s_risk-factors.md

 ## People at risk

-Some people may be at higher risk in some contexts:
+Some people may be at higher risk in some contexts.
+In conflict-ridden environments, there may be a higher risk of gang rape, aggravated assault (i.e. being threatened by weapons) and HIV infection as a result of rape.

 *	People of a particular ethnic group;
 * 	People living in an environment where they have few or no social ties;
 *	Western women;
 * 	Widows or female heads of household;
-*  Teenage girls (because they are thought less likely to have HIV).
+*  Teenage girls (because they are thought less likely to have HIV);

-*In conflict-ridden environments, there may be a higher risk of gang rape, aggravated assault (i.e. being threatened by weapons) and HIV infection as a result of rape.*
+*  Marginalized persons, including gender and sexual minorities.

+*Fifty percent (50%) or more of all transgender and gender non-conforming people have experienced some form of sexual abuse.* Forge Transgender Sexual Violence Project, ["A Self-Help Guide to Healing and Understanding,"](https://forge-forward.org/wp-content/docs/self-help-guide-to-healing-2015-FINAL.pdf) September 2015.